 - Thyroid testing

 Medicare says they cover reasonable and necessary infertility testing and treatment services.
-It’s unclear the specific guidelines.
+The specific guidelines are unclear.

 Will Medicare cover a semen analysis?